adam12/ruby-html-elements/README.md

 ## Using another library

 The project [Selma][selma] is interesting, and is a wrapper around [lol-html][lol-html] which is also interesting.
 I tried Selma but it wouldn't accept a tag with a colon in it.

+I don't believe Nokogiri or Oga will preserve whitespace/etc. I'd like to ensure stacktraces remain consistent which means either keeping line numbers inside templates the same, rewriting the stacktrace, or using some sort of sourcemap mechanism.

 ## Benchmarks